Does Mind-Brain Type Identity Theory Give a Successful Account of Mental States?

 Jackson: Jackson's Knowledge Argument

 - Frank Jackson's knowledge argument targets the claim that all facts about mental states are physical facts.
-Mary is a neuroscientist who knows every physical fact about colour vision — every wavelength, every neural process, every functional role — but has spent her entire life in a black-and-white room and has never seen red. - When Mary leaves the room and sees red for the first time, she learns something new — what it is like to see red.
-If physicalism were true, she already knew everything — so she cannot learn anything new.
-But she does learn something new.
-Therefore there are non-physical facts about consciousness — qualia — that MBTIT cannot accommodate. - The argument targets the subjective, first-person character of conscious experience.
+Mary is a neuroscientist who knows every physical fact about colour vision but has spent her entire life in a black-and-white room and has never seen red. - When Mary leaves the room and sees red for the first time, she learns something new, namely what it is like to see red (the qualia of seeing red). - If physicalism were true, she could not have learnt any new facts as she already knew all physical facts.
+But she does learn something new. - Therefore there are non-physical facts about consciousness — qualia — that MBTIT cannot accommodate. - The argument targets the subjective, first-person character of conscious experience.
 Even complete physical knowledge, Jackson argues, leaves out what it is like to have an experience.

 : MBTIT's Response — Phenomenal Concepts Reply

-- The phenomenal concepts reply draws directly on the Fregean sense/reference distinction introduced in the account of MBTIT.
-Before leaving the room, Mary knew the physical fact about colour perception under a physical description — she had a physical sense for that reference.
+- The phenomenal concepts reply draws directly on the Fregean sense/reference distinction introduced in the account of MBTIT. - The **reference** of a term is the thing it picks out in the world.
+The **sense** is the mode of presentation of that reference — the way the reference is given to us, the cognitive route by which we get at it. - Before leaving the room, Mary knew the physical fact about colour perception under a physical description — she had a physical sense for that reference.
 When she sees red, she acquires a new phenomenal concept — a new sense — for the same physical referent.
 The new knowledge is a new mode of presentation, not a new non-physical fact. - This is illustrated by the Clark Kent case.
 I might know that Superman is brave without knowing that Clark Kent is brave, because I do not yet know that Superman is Clark Kent.
 When I discover Clark Kent is brave, it feels like a genuine new discovery — yet I am acquiring a new sense for a fact I already knew under a different sense.
-The reference — the fact about bravery — is unchanged.
-Mary's situation is analogous: she acquires a phenomenal concept that gives her a new sense for the same physical reference she already knew under a neural description.
+The reference — the fact about bravery — is unchanged. - Mary's situation is analogous: she acquires a phenomenal concept that gives her a new sense for the same physical reference she already knew under a neural description.

 Section 2: Kripke's Argument Against Identity Theory